Sidney (given name)

-Sidney (often shortened to Sid) is an English given name deriving from the surname, itself of two different derivations depending on the origins of the family.
-In some cases a place name, itself from Old English, meaning "wide water meadow", and in others from the French place name "St. Denis".
+Sidney (often shortened to Sid) is an English given name derived from the surname, which itself has two different derivations depending on the origins of the family: in some cases a place name, itself from Old English, meaning "wide water meadow", and in others from the French place name "St. Denis".

 Sidney became widely used as a given name in English-speaking countries during the 19th century.
 It was popularised in the United States after the American Revolution due to admiration for the English politician Algernon Sidney as a martyr to royal tyranny; since its peak in the 1910s its usage has declined steadily.
-Sidney was used to name girls in the 1800s, such as Sidney Browne (born 1850).
+Sidney was used as a woman's name in the 1700s and 1800s, such as Sidney Kennon, Sidney Griffith, and Sidney Browne (born 1850).
 From the early 1990s to the 2000s, the name Sidney was a fashionable name given to girls.
-Sydney is also a spelling variant of the name whatever the gender; other variants include Cydney and Cidney for a girl.
+Sydney is a spelling variant of the name used by men and women; other variants include Cydney and Cidney.